elmolicious/MapExplorer/README.md

 ## Features ##

+It works only for EUW games at the moment ... well this is rather an missing feature than a feature ... sorry, I may fix that if I am home early enough

 Game Selection :
 * Random Urf Game (due to time issues just a random game out of 1 bucket (see backend))
 * From a players match history